 The Contractor shall not, without the prior approval of AHCCCS, make any advances, equity distributions, loans or loan guarantees, including, but not limited to those to related parties or affiliates including another fund or line of business within its organization.
-The Contractor shall not, without prior approval of AHCCCS, make loans or advances to providers in excess of \$50,000.
+The Contractor shall not, without prior approval of AHCCCS, make individual or cumulative loans, loan guarantees, or advances to providers equal to or in excess of \$50,000 per Provider Tax Identification Number (TIN) within a contract year.
+The Contractor is required to report all repayment of advances, equity distributions, loans, loan guarantees, or investments as specified in Section F, Attachment F3, Contractor Chart of Deliverables and ACOM Policy 418.
 All requests for prior approval are to be submitted to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 Refer to ACOM Policy 418 for further information.